 Dr. Hoehun Ha is an Associate Professor of Geography specializing in Geographic Information Systems (GIS).
 His primary research interests focus on the linkages between socio-physical environment and human interactions, using GIS, and statistical methodologies.
 His teaching interests cover a wide range of geography courses including: Introduction to GIS, Advanced GIS, GIS in Environmental Modeling & Management, GIS in Public Health, Cartography, Geography of World Region, Human Geography, Spatial Statistics, and Earth Systems Science.
 Dr. Ha’s publications have appeared in numerous internationally reputable scholarly journals including Environmental Science & Technology, Computers, Environment and Urban Systems, Transportation, Applied Geography, Ecological Informatics, High Altitude Medicine & Biology and others.
 Dr. Ha can be contacted at [email protected].

 In addition to its undergraduate degree, AUM also offers a GIS certificate for those who already have a bachelor’s degree in some other discipline.

 Note: While salaries vary depending on several factors including your level of experience, education and training, and geography and industry, here is a sampling of the future job growth and salaries nationally.

-Jobs for those holding GIS certification are expected to grow by more than 20% over the next decade in the private and public sectors.
-Opportunities and job titles include:
+Jobs for those holding GIS degree are expected to grow by more than 20% over the next decade in the private and public sectors.
+Career opportunities and job titles in GIS include: